-But it is far from self-evident.
-One consideration that militates against the wisdom of banning Infowars is the specter of martyrization, which always looms when a speaker who has convinced his audience that he is besieged by the liberal cultural hegemony is ostracized by the powers that be.
+Yet it is far from self-evident.
+One consideration that militates against the wisdom of banning Infowars, odious though it is, is the specter of martyrization, which always looms when a speaker who has convinced his audience that he is besieged by the liberal cultural hegemony is ostracized by the powers that be.
 In the broadest sense, Facebook can’t make Alex Jones go away; banning him might add to his support and further radicalize his fans.
 When online platforms kick off marginal-but-popular users, they risk splintering our online ecosystem even further, encouraging disillusioned users to flock to alternative websites where gleefully prejudiced or otherwise marginal politics are the norm.
 This is a scenario we should want to avoid.

 More generally there is the question of whether Facebook should be considering the substance of its users’ politics at all.
 Infowars is an obvious candidate for banishment, but doubts about the ability of tech-company employees to exercise editorial judgment are, if well-trod and unconvincing to some on the left, not obviously misplaced — especially given the struggles Facebook, Twitter, and Google have each had with their respective curated news sections.

 All of which is to say that Hegeman’s failure to give a plausible answer to Darcy’s question does not mean that none were available.
 Some of Facebook’s critics were intelligent and thoughtful journalists who have been covering this beat for years.
 Surely they understand that social networks which choose to censor their users court unintended consequences and often make mistakes.
 Other plausible options exist, such as quarantining marginal speech rather than suppressing it entirely.
 So what, if not certitude, motivated the critics of Facebook’s loose approach to problematic speech?